ValeWasTaken/Spooky-Bot/README.md

 Spooky Bot (SB) is a multi-purpose Discord bot written in Python 3.6.4

-SpookyBot is still in development and could very much use any help, please feel free to look over the code, ask questions, and help improve it!
-You can reach me on Discord at Vale#0001 or through email at vehk@protonmail.com

 Version 0.5.21 includes features such as:
 - !shorten -- Uses tiny_url.com to shorten your URL.
 - !imgur -- Scrapes a given sub-reddit and creates an album of images from it on Imgur.